-As required by Rule 13a-15 under the Exchange Act, our management, under the supervision and with the participation of our chief executive officer and our chief financial officer, evaluated the effectiveness of our disclosure controls and procedures as of December 31, 2023.
+As required by Rule 13a-15 under the Exchange Act, our management, under the supervision and with the participation of our Executives, evaluated the effectiveness of our disclosure controls and procedures as of December 31, 2024.
 As defined in Rule 13a-15 of the Exchange Act, the term "disclosure controls and procedures" means controls and other procedures designed to ensure that information required to be disclosed in the reports we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the rules and forms of the SEC, and to ensure that information required to be disclosed by us in our reports that we file or submit under the Exchange Act is accumulated and communicated to management, including our chief executive officer, our chief financial officer and other management, as appropriate, to allow timely decisions regarding our required disclosures.

-Based on the foregoing, our chief executive officer and our chief financial officer have concluded that, as of December 31, 2023, our disclosure controls and procedures were not effective.
+Based on the foregoing, our Executives have concluded that, as of December 31, 2024, our disclosure controls and procedures were not effective.